Jabble/tamu-rdm-workshops/modules/data-gathering.md

 	- descriptions of the data or dataset(s) belong outside of the data structure.

 From: Behlai, Christie and Pawlik, Aleksandra.
 "Formatting problems" Data Organization in Spreadsheets. [lesson](http://www.datacarpentry.org/spreadsheet-ecology-lesson/02-common-mistakes/)

+### Tips to avoid problems
+The goal is to create quality data sets that are valid, and organized to support ease of use and reuse in later stages of the data lifecycle.
+Following good practices for tabular data arrangement will help you avoid most problems that commonly arise when working with data.

+1. Add column names in the first row(s).
+	- May also be called "field names", "fields", "variable names", "variables", or "headers".
+2. Use descriptive column names without spaces or special characters.
+	- Often, these can be the names of variables, such as "age, "gender", "frequency", "date".
+3. Include one observation per row, and one variable per column.
+4. Ensure that data in each column are of a single type, e.g. date, text, number.
+5. Use a standard format for values in each column, e.g. names, codes, dates.
+6. Once gathered, leave the raw data raw.
+Use a copy for cleaning and analysis.

 ### Dealing with missing data
 Preferably leave the cell empty and use a separate column to qualify missing value.
 Optionally,